Send the link below via email or IMCopy

 Not a deficit model.

 "we would suggest that rather than trying to expose white middle-class self-hood upon urban youth; policy interventions to raise aspirations should take seriously the ways that urban young people make decisions about their future".

 Q. Can you think of ways in which youth culture is demonised?

-In your (presentation) groups consider:
+In your groups consider:

-Subjects - What might you drop?
-What new subjects?
+What might you drop?
+Any new subjects?

 Relevance to young people

 Be prepared to justify your design to your peers

 "as the educational institutions that serve an area go into decline, they risk contributing to the decline of the area itself"

 "disinvestment, neighborhood decline, population mobility may all impact on who attends particular institutions, what they can do or hope to do and the sorts of problems with which the institution has to attend"